g4bwy/cagebreak/man/cagebreak-socket.7.md

 		- new_workspace: new workspace number as an integer
 		- output: name of the output as a string
 		- output_id: id of the output as an integer
+		- focused_tile_id: id of the focused tile in new_workspace as an integer
+		- focused_view_id: id of the focused view in new_workspace as an integer

 ```
 workspace 2